-If one forgot to prepare the Zeroah, one may use a cooked chicken-neck instead.
-On the second night of Yom Tov, one may also roast a chicken-neck provided that he consumes its meat the following day (i.e. while it is still the second day of Yom Tov).
+If one forgot to prepare the Zeroah, one may use a cooked chicken-neck [LYG: or any cooked meat] instead.
+On the second night of Yom Tov, one may also roast a chickenneck provided that he consumes its meat the following day (i.e. while it is still the second day of Yom Tov).
 [This, in spite of the fact that the Zeroah is generally not eaten, as explained further.]